Decay of the Weyl curvature in expanding black hole cosmologies: Introduction

 This view is echoed in an instructive series of papers by Ashtekar, Bonga and Kesavon \cite{ashtekar:PRL,ashtekar:I,ashtekar:II}.
-In \cite{ashtekar:I} it is argued that future null infinity $\mathcal{I}^+$ cannot be conformally flat in the presence of gravitational waves.
-They show in particular that the condition that $\mathcal{I}^+$ be intrinsically conformally flat (as it is for Schwarzschild de Sitter) would suppress ``half'' of the gravitational degrees of freedom.
-This is consistent with the setting in this paper, where will will allow the spheres foliating $\mathcal{I}^+$ to be \emph{not perfectly round}.
+In \cite{ashtekar:I} it is argued that future null infinity $\mathcal{I}^+$ cannot be conformally flat in the presence of gravitational waves.\footnote{In general a spacelike hypersurface is conformally flat if the Bach tensor $B$ vanishes identically, where $B$ is related to the magnetic part of the ambient Weyl curvature $W$; see Appendix~\ref{sec:bach}.
+Here future null infinity $\mathcal{I}^+$ is a not an embedded hypersurface but rather the boundary of a conformally changed spacetime, and the statement that $\mathcal{I}^+$ is conformally flat refers to the vanishing of the Bach tensor of the \emph{rescaled} Weyl curvature $r^3 W$.
+Thus the conformal flatness of $\mathcal{I}^+$ is related to the vanishing of certain components of the \emph{rescaled} Weyl curvature, and our setting is compatible with all components of $r^3 W$ to be supported, and $\mathcal{I}^+$ \emph{not} to be conformally flat. } They show in particular that the condition that $\mathcal{I}^+$ be intrinsically conformally flat (as it is for Schwarzschild de Sitter geometry) would suppress ``half'' of the gravitational degrees of freedom.
+This is consistent with the setting in this paper, where will will allow the spheres foliating $\mathcal{I}^+$ to be \emph{not perfectly round}.\footnote{The ``functional degrees of freedom at infinity'' referred to here already appear in the context of Friedrich's proof of the stability of de Sitter spacetime\cite{friedrich:desitter}, and are precisely captured by the free data for the ``conformal constraint equations''.
+In Section~2.3 of \cite{valiente} it is pointed out that Friedrich's conformal constraint equations reduce to $\tilde{\nabla}\cdot D=0$, where $D$ is the electric part of the \emph{rescaled} conformal Weyl curvature, and $\tilde{\nabla}$ is the connection associated the intrinsic metric on $(\mathcal{I}^+,h)$; see also Section~\ref{sec:electromagnetic} for the definition of electromagnetic decomposition.
+The statement that $\mathcal{I}^+$ is not intrinsically locally conformally flat is here naturally related to the non-vanishing of the Cotton tensor of the metric $h$; cf.~the discussion of the related Bach tensor in Appendix~\ref{sec:bach}. .}

 Now we will treat Einstein's equations not as a system of wave equations for the metric, but rather using the \emph{electromagnetic analogy}, which has been employed so successfully in the seminal work of Christodoulou and Klainerman \cite{ch:kl}.
-In other words, we use that \eqref{eq:eve:lambda:intro} imply the homogeneous contracted Binachi equations for the Riemann curvature tensor $R$:
+In other words, we use that \eqref{eq:eve:lambda:intro} imply the homogeneous contracted Bianchi equations for the Riemann curvature tensor $R$: